What happens before the ceremony?

 No. No one is allowed in without a ticket and there are no screens.

 How long does the ceremony last?

-Do I and my guests have to stay for the whole ceremony?
+Do I and my guests have to stay for the duration of the ceremony?